locationtech/geomesa/docs/user/cli/schemas.rst

-``--enable-stats``       Enable or disable stats for the feature type ``--add-keyword``        Add a new keyword to the feature type user data ``--remove-keyword``     Delete an existing keyword from the feature type user data ``--rename-tables``      When renaming the feature type, update index tables to match ``--no-backup``          Disable backing up the schema before the update
+``--enable-stats``       Enable or disable stats for the feature type ``--add-keyword``        Add a new keyword to the feature type user data ``--remove-keyword``     Delete an existing keyword from the feature type user data ``--add-user-data``      Add or update an entry in the feature type user data ``--rename-tables``      When renaming the feature type, update index tables to match ``--no-backup``          Disable backing up the schema before the update
 ======================== ==============================================================